 The constant stream of social media updates and news reports about coronavirus could cause you to feel worried.
 Sometimes it can be difficult to separate facts from rumours.
 Use trustworthy and reliable sources to get your news.
 You can find reliable information and updates on COVID-19 here:

-Updates from the Health Protection Surveillance Centre including guidance for employers, education, transport and other sectors.
+Updates from the Health Protection Surveillance Centre including guidance for healthcare workers and vulnerable groups.

 St Patrick’s Mental Health Services have introduced a new homecare service for anyone referred for inpatient care, which will be delivered remotely to people in their homes.
 St Patrick’s Mental Health Services is an independent, not-for-profit mental health service provider.

 If you're worried someone might see you have been on this page, you can cover your tracks.
 Read advice from Woman's Aid about covering your tracks online.

 For many reasons, the home is often not a safe place for women experiencing domestic abuse, and this may be heightened during COVID-19.
 For women feeling worried about the impact of COVID-19 on emergency plans and their safety at home there are a number of supports available:

 Providing free and confidential support to women experiencing domestic violence, family and friends and professionals supporting victims of abuse.

 Women’s Aid can help you if you are experiencing emotional or physical domestic violence.